energy-origin/eo-auth/README.md

-# Project Origin AccountService
+# Auth

-This is the repository for the Auth-domain - a part of [Energy Track and Trace](https://github.com/Energy-Track-and-Trace).
+This is the repository for the Auth-domain - a part of [Project Energy Track and Trace](https://github.com/Energy-Track-and-Trace).

 This domain is responsible for:

 - Authenticating users via OpenID Connect
+- Issuing authorization-tokens to clients
-- Issue authorization tokens to clients
+- Translating opaque tokens to internal tokens (via a Træfik ForwardAuth endpoint)

+# Content

+- Building and running the services
+    - Requirements
+    - Installation and running locally
+    - Building and running Docker images
+    - Running tests
+    - Environment variables
+- Architecture and implementation
+- Database and migrations

 # Installation and running locally